ssec/polar2grid/py/polar2grid/doc/source/dev_guide.rst

 ------------

 polar2grid uses flat binary files (FBF) for all of its intermediate file storage.
-Data is primary stored as files due its large size and the requirement for the current remapping utilities to have file input.
+Data is primarily stored as files due its large size and the requirement for the current remapping utilities to have file input.

 FBF conventions specific to polar2grid are that there is only one